MG Software.

 What is RAG? - Explanation & Meaning

-Retrieval-Augmented Generation (RAG) is an AI architecture pattern that supplements a large language model's knowledge by retrieving relevant information from external data sources before generating a response, reducing hallucinations and grounding output in current, verifiable data.
+Retrieval-Augmented Generation (RAG) is an AI architecture pattern that supplements a large language model's knowledge by retrieving relevant information from external data sources before generating a response.
+Instead of relying solely on what the model learned during training, RAG searches a curated knowledge base in real time, injects the most relevant documents into the prompt context, and then generates an answer grounded in that retrieved evidence.
+This approach significantly reduces hallucinations and ensures output reflects current, verifiable data rather than potentially outdated training knowledge.

 • An HR department implementing a RAG system that allows employees to ask natural language questions about company policies, benefits, and procedures, with answers always referencing the actual source documents.